Heading

 Selection.Expand Unit:=wdWord

-My personal implementation adds some position tweaks, so the cursor usually ends on the left side of the comma regardless of the direction of the jump.
-It’s more of a tweak, but the little niceties add up, and why not let the macro do it for me rather than having to hit more keys after I run the macro.
+My personal implementation adds some position tweaks, so the cursor usually ends on the left side of a comma or close parenthesis regardless of the direction of the jump.
+It’s just a tweak, but the little niceties add up, and why not let the macro do it for me rather than having to hit another key after I run the macro?

-In the GotoPreviousComma version, I append this extra step to the end of the macro:
+In the GotoPreviousComma version, I add a MoveLeft command to the end of the macro:

 Selection.MoveLeft

-This has the nice side effect of allowing us to repeatedly run the macro to jump to successive commas when moving backward.
+This command accidentally approximates one of the extra features of the member versions.
+It allows me to repeatedly run the macro to jump to successive commas when moving backward.
+The member version adds this feature to all of the variations.

 With all four variants, you’ll have a nice little set of navigation and selection utility macros.
-Make whatever copies you like for the punctuation marks you prefer.
+Once you have the basic macros, it's easy to add more character variations, so make whatever copies you like for the other punctuation marks you prefer.
+Commas are most common, of course, but I've occasionally used semicolons and parentheses as well.

 Now go forth and edit faster!